Dunia Susi

 Dunia Susi (born 10 August 1987) is an English international footballer.
-She plays for FA WSL club Notts County and has also represented Great Britain at the World University Games.
+She played for a number of FA WSL clubs before retiring from football.
+She has also represented Great Britain at the Olympics 2012 and the World University Games.

 Club career

 Susi started her footballing career at Enfield Ladies before moving to Arsenal Ladies and later played for Fulham Ladies before joining Chelsea Ladies in the 2006 close season.

 She spent the 2008 United States season with Richmond Kickers Destiny, along with Chelsea colleagues Kylie Davies, Emma Delves and Jess O'Dwyer.

 In December 2010, Susi was revealed to have signed for Birmingham City's FA WSL squad.
 She returned to Chelsea after one season away in February 2012.
 In January 2014 Susi joined Notts County.

 International career

 England

 Susi played for England at Under-19 and Under-23 level.
 Her debut for the England senior side came in July 2009 when she came on as a substitute for Corinne Yorston in the 2–0 defeat at home to Iceland.
 Susi's versatility has seen her selected as a right-back for England.

+Susi has England legacy number 170.
+The FA announced their legacy numbers scheme to honour the 50th anniversary of England's inaugural international.